Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: When is a semiflow surjective?

 \begin{note} In view of Lemma~\ref{lem3.6B}, the statement of Proposition~\ref{prop3.7B} is still true if $(T,X)$ is only a general minimal semiflow admitting an invariant Borel probability measure. \end{note}

-\begin{proof} Let $x\in X$ be an almost periodic of $(T,X)$ and write $X_x=\textrm{cls}_XTx$.
+\begin{proof} Let $x\in X$ be an a.p. point of $(T,X)$ and write $X_x=\textrm{cls}_XTx$.
 Then $(T,X_x)$ is a minimal subsemiflow of $(T,X)$.
 Since $T$ is amenable by hypothesis, hence by amenability and Riesz's theorem there exists an invariant \textit{quasi-regular} Borel probability measure $\mu$ for $(T,X_x)$.
 Moreover, since $(T,X_x)$ is minimal and $\textrm{supp}\,(\mu)\subseteq X_x$ is $T$-invariant, thus $\textrm{supp}\,(\mu)=X_x$.
 Then by Lemma~\ref{lem3.6B}, it follows that each $t\in T$ restricted to $X_x$ is a surjection of $X_x$.
 Thus $x\in tX$ for all $t\in T$.
-This shows that $tX=X$ for all $t\in T$, because almost periodic points are dense in $X$ and $tX$ is closed.
+This shows that $tX=X$ for all $t\in T$, because a.p. points are dense in $X$ and $tX$ is closed.
 Finally by Theorem~\ref{thm2.1}, it follows that $(T,X)$ is distal, if it is equicontinuous.
 This therefore proves Proposition~\ref{prop3.7B}. \end{proof}